isabella232/siliconsalon.info/_pages/index.md

 	<a href="/assets/silicon-salon-1/presentations/tropicsquare-presentation.pdf"><img src="/assets/silicon-salon-1/presentations/tropicsquare-presentation.jpg"></a>
 </figure>

+### Silicon Salon Key Quotes

+"Financial incentives are failing to create a robust secure infrastructure, and this is at all levels: not just the hardware but wallets and the network stack that we need for all of our stuff to function."
+{: .notice--info}

+### CrossBar Key Quotes

+"There are really quite different cultures here.
+In chips, it's super expensive to develop a chip.
+Rather than thinking in terms of cost to acquire a customer, we think of the tooling cost and our key metric is gross margin."
+{: .notice--info}

+### Proxy Key Quotes

+"Since we're so limited in space and power, we work with a high degree of integration, and we're not dealing with discrete components often.
+We are talking about multi-chip packages which are highly integrated, to save on space and power and routing area on the circuit boards."
+{: .notice--info}

 "The vendor is not going to change something that will trigger re-certification unless they have a large commitment from a big player like a phone manufacturer that actually wants that functionality.
 It's not necessarily a problem of the specs and standards not being there, it's unwillingness to implement the features quickly because of those market dynamics."
 {: .notice--info}

 "One of the big problems with this that I see is that the people who are making the major components for some of these products are not the people who are making the products.
 There's a disconnect between what the product requirements [are] and what the components can do because there is not a tight feedback loop."
 {: .notice--info}

+"Let's find ways to build architectures where some of the existing applications can co-exist with some of the new stuff being developed by crypto-wallets."
+{: .notice--info}

+### Tropic Square Key Quotes

+"There is a problem in the market of chips that you can't buy a transparent chip so you have to trust the vendor and you have little to no visibility to implementation."
+{: .notice--info}

+"Kerckhoff's principle is that the system has to be secure even if it is in enemy's hands, and the only thing you need to keep secret is the key.
+This is not really implemented in hardware; I think open-source software is on the good path to this kind of goal but on the hardware there's a lot of work to be done."
+{: .notice--info}

+"Security in obscurity is the existing status quo where you rely on the secrecy of the implementation and all these processes, which basically has a side-effect of keeping weak designs in production."
+{: .notice--info}

+### Libre-SOC Key Quotes
+"The challenges that a crypto-wallet ASIC faces is first and foremost that there is a massive industry-wide paranoid 5-layer-deep NDA chain."
+{: .notice--info}

+"Use libre VLSI tools because you want people to be able to independently verify your GDS-II files, then you can't rely on a proprietary toolchain.
+At the moment you would be limited to about 130 nm, which you can use to achieve 700 Mhz which is not that bad."
+{: .notice--info}

+--

 ## Discussions